 Ideal size and the "index" pattern

 MEMORY.md should stay under 200 lines (beyond that, Claude truncates).
-Ideal: 20-30 lines in "index" mode.
+Target: 20-30 lines in "index" mode.

-The index pattern: instead of putting every detail in MEMORY.md, you turn it into a table of contents pointing to dedicated files per project:
+The index pattern: instead of putting every detail in MEMORY.md, turn it into a table of contents pointing to dedicated files per project:

 memory/